lacanilaochristian262-spec/Gods-will-Bardium-Mobile-Ver/README.md

 # Gods-will-Bardium-Mobile-Ver

-This repository contains a mobile-compatible conversion of the original UI library script from Bardium.
-**Project topic:**
-The main goal of this project is to adapt Bardium's UI script for mobile use, providing a seamless experience for users on portable devices.
+This is a mobile compatible version of Bardium's GODS WILL Script.

 ---